 - You’re caught driving without insurance

-Make sure you understand your role in maintaining your insurance and your SR-22.
+Keep your SR-22 updated to avoid longer and more costly penalties.
 A lapse or non-renewal could cost you time and money.

 SR-22s are often required after a driving conviction, such as driving without insurance or a DUI.
 After such a conviction, you’re considered a “high risk” driver by Arkansas and most providers — which typically results in higher insurance rates.
 Still, you’ll find providers out there that specialize in high-risk drivers.